The Familiar

 The coyote sat down on its haunches, now only about ten feet away, and cocked its head to one side, continuing to stare straight at him.

 Jeve brushed a lock of stray hair out of his eyes.
 He’d thought of coyotes as pretty scraggly animals, but this one looked better-groomed than he was.
 Not, of course, that that was difficult at the moment; he needed a shave and a haircut.
 And a bath.
 And a new wardrobe.
 And, oh yes, money and food.
 “This is the third night this week I’ve seen a coyote near me,” he told his visitor.
-“You animals are remarkably bold.
-Unless it was you each time.”
+“You animals are remarkably bold in this area.”

 Of course, it just continued to look at him.